RTradeLtd/TxPB/README.md

 # Documentation

-We've got pretty extensive documentation located in the [doc](https://rtradeltd.github.io/TxPB/doc/README.md)'s folder.
+We've got pretty extensive documentation located in the [doc](https://rtradeltd.github.io/TxPB/doc/README.md) folder.

+# License

+All code in this repository is licensed under `AGPL-3.0`, all documentation is licensed under MIT.
+Documentation is anything that is a readme, or html file.
+This is different than the license key that is used to authorize your purchase and ownership of TemporalX.